ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Nested tokens can be one of three types as defined in this document or types standardized in follow-on documents (e.g., {{UCCS}}).
 Nested tokens are the only mechanism by which JSON can be embedded in CBOR and vice versa.

 For CBOR-encoded EATs, the addition of further types is accomplished by augmenting the $EAT-CBOR-Tagged-Token socket or the $JSON-Nested-Token-Type and $JSON-Nested-Token-Value sockets.
+For CBOR-encoded EATs, Nested-Token is defined as a CBOR-Nested-Token.

 ~~~~CDDL
 {::include nc-cddl/nested-token-cbor.cddl}
 ~~~~

 For JSON-encoded EATs, the addition of further types is accomplished by augmenting the $JSON-Nested-Token-Or-Detached-Digest-Type and $JSON-Nested-Token-Or-Detached-Digest-Value sockets.
+For JSON-encoded EATs, Nested-Token is defined as a JSON-Nested-Token.

 ~~~~CDDL
 {::include nc-cddl/nested-token-json.cddl}